Cabin and Galley

 Portholes

-Opening porthole in head and V-berth -- interior inside size of 5 1/8" x 11¼", exterior inside size of 5½" x 11½".
+Opening porthole in head and V-berth — interior inside size of 5 1/8" x 11¼", exterior inside size of 5½" x 11½".
 Corner radius is 1.5" The gasket is rectangular in cross section and is a solid extrusion of 5/16" square.
 Glass thickness is 0.228" and is bedded in 0.050" of caulk on both sides.
+Here are the dimensions of the Plexiglas:

-Name Length Height Thickness Frame Manufacturer
+Name Width Height Thickness Frame Manufacturer

 Cabin aft (x4) 25.5" 9.5" 3/8" Rostand - 16A